metaplex-foundation/mip/mip-1.md

 It will be open-source and free to use by any developer who integrates with it, addressing the concerns around hypothetical marketplace exclusivity deals and other barriers of entry for new developers.

 This new program will be based on Auction House and only include the thinnest layer of features to enable NFT trading (i.e. only listings and bids — no AH instances, treasuries, configs).
+When introduced, collections migrated from NonFungible will have irrevocable access to this transaction layer. pNFTs that are newly minted will have the option to add the liquidity layer or not, and can add the liquidity layer in a way that is irrevocable.
 We will share more details about this new program as soon as possible by publishing a new MIP.

 ## Other considerations